“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 They were right.
 But after spending a couple of months in Sevilla, my long-standing favorite Spanish city even to this day, I felt that they were wrong.
 A semester wasn’t enough time.
 I should’ve studied and lived abroad for a whole year!

-I eventually did go back to Spain to live for that *long* amount of time but time flies when you’re having the time of your life and learning so much.
+I eventually did go back to Spain to live for that *long* amount of time but time flies when you’re having amazing experiences and learning so much.
 A year of living there has now almost turned into four.
 It’s a part of the world that’s come to hold a special place in my heart.

 I’ve still continued to enjoy this past decade doing and trying everything I possibly could.
 What I’ve kept in the forefront of my mind is that it’s better to experience something by yourself than miss out on it entirely.
 Lots of my friends had already found a life partner earlier in their lives and were starting their families.
 Naturally, I was happy for them but there were many times I felt lonely and left out.
 But very few times did I feel so sorry for myself that I skipped going somewhere or trying something new because someone couldn’t go with me.
 My mid-to-late twenties were full of these types of experiences.